Code Red: Extremely high temperatures affecting the homeless population

 ROCHESTER, N.Y.
 (WROC) — The heat advisories may be over for now, but there’s still a long stretch of summer ahead.
-Temperatures in the ’90s cause major concern for the homeless population; many have to walk miles just to get to job interviews or appointments.
+Temperatures in the 90s cause major concern for the homeless population.

 Anna Valeria-Iseman with the Open Door Mission says they’re ready to meet emergency needs for anyone at anytime, that includes during a heat wave.
 You don’t have to be without a home to reach out for help.